addtheletters/space/README.md

 Added: Hopefully correct collisions?
 Need to extend to make it work with ships and direction facings.
 Prolly gonna need some complicated trig -_-

+-getOGLPos in TestGraphics.java doesn't work.
+Help.

 TODO:
 -Make updates for components utilize delta
+-Make getOGLPos work to get the right 3d space position for the mouse

 Current EntityTest functionality:
 -Draws a starfeild